syncfusion-content/winui-docs/winui/Avatar-view/customization.md

 ## Border

-Customize the border of `AvatarView` control by using the `BorderBrush` and `BorderThickness` properties to achieve the desired look.
+Customize the border of `AvatarView` control by using the `BorderBrush` and `BorderThickness` properties.

 **BorderBrush**

-You can customize the thickness of the AvatarView control by using the `BorderBrush` property.
+You can customize the border color of the AvatarView control by using the `BorderBrush` property.

 {% tabs %}
 {% highlight xaml %}